 Naoufel El-Bachir: Naoufel holds a BSc in Business Economics and an MSc in Finance from HEC-University of Lausanne and a DEA in Stochastic Modelling and Statistics from University of Paris VII.
 His PhD thesis was on stochastic default intensity models with jumps and their application to single-name credit derivatives and credit portfolios.
 After his doctorate he had a one year stint with Fitch Ratings where he worked on different credit modelling projects including CDO-squareds, cross-currency CDS, CVA, and empirical analysis of CDS quotes provided by a pool of dealers.
 Since then, he has been working on modelling and system implementation for counterparty risk and CVA/FVA, first as a consultant with RBS, then CIBC.
 He is currently employed by CIBC where he continues to work on solutions for the pricing and risk management of Valuation Adjustments.

 Julia Kapraun: Julia studied Mathematics with majors in Mathematical Finance and Stochastic Analysis at the TU Berlin.
 During and after her studies she gained practical experiences in equity derivatives markets at UBS and BNP and worked as a junior risk controller at Union Investment.
 She joined WHU – Otto Beisheim School of Management for her PhD studies on volatility investments, when she spent a semester at Sussex working with Carol on trading and investing in volatility products.
-She obtained her PhD in 2014 and is now an Assistant Professor in Finance at WHU.
+She obtained her PhD in 2014 and is now an Assistant Professor in Goethe University, Frankfurt.
 Her recent research focus is on financial modelling, asset pricing and wealth management.

 Dimitris Korovilas completed his PhD in 2012 at the Henley Business School with a doctoral thesis on exchange-traded volatility products.
 Since then he joined Citigroup in London and he is currently a Vice President in the quantitative investment strategies team which focuses on the structuring of risk premia strategies.
 His area of expertise lies on multi-asset risk premia and portfolio construction.
 He also holds a BSc from the Piraeus Business School in Greece and an MSc from the ICMA Centre in the UK.